-- There are 4 options – Crop Left, Crop Right, Crop Top, Crop Bottom.
+- There are 4 options – Crop Left, Crop Right, Crop Top, and Crop Bottom.

-- Drag the small circular knob to the left or right to crop your clip in the direction you want – left, right, top or bottom.
+- Drag the respective slider to the left or right to crop your clip in the direction you want – left, right, top, or bottom.

-- If your clip doesn’t have other clips below it (placed on lower tracks), then the cropping will leave black bars (empty area) in the timeline viewer.
-Which means, if you export the video it will display black bars wherever you cropped.
+- If your clip doesn’t have other clips below it (placed on lower tracks), then the cropping will leave black bars (empty areas) in the timeline viewer.
+This means if you export the video, it will display black bars wherever you cropped it.

-- On the “Edit” page, select your clip.
+- On the “Edit” page, select your clip in the timeline.

 - Below the timeline viewer, click on the dropdown from the bottom left corner and select the “Crop” option.

-- Cropping directly from the viewer saves a lot of time!
+- Cropping directly inside the viewer saves a lot of time!

 - You can also click on the dropdown to select “Transform” onscreen controls to pan, tilt, rotate, zoom, etc., to achieve your look quickly.

-Always keep in mind to use the onscreen controls from the dropdown below the viewer for a quicker workflow.
+Always remember to use the onscreen controls from the dropdown below the viewer for a quicker workflow.

-How to Crop and Zoom in DaVinci Resolve?
+How to Crop and Resize in DaVinci Resolve?

 How to Crop Multiple Clips in DaVinci Resolve?